 Mt Tonodake

 Mt Tonodake and the neighbouring Mt Tanzawa are popular mountains for locals living in the Kanagawa area.
 To reach the Okura trailhead, you’ll be looking at a 2-hour trip from Tokyo, taking a local bus via Shibusawa station.
-At 8 hours round trip the trail is long, but well-maintained, and so can make for a great training mountain if you’re looking to get some hikes in in the colder months.
+At 8 hours round trip the trail is long, but well-maintained, and so can make for a great training mountain if you’re looking to get some hikes in during the colder months.
 Of course, not to mention the amazing view of Mt Fuji which you’ll start to spot from partway up the trail.

 Mt Nabewari